 Source: Fitbit CEO

-Initially all I could really find was a token STRAVA app.
-But the number are growing.
+Initially, all I could really find was a token STRAVA app.
+But the number is growing.

 The STRAVA app requires authorisation to your STRAVA account but then shows a summary of your recent exercises, including those not recorded by the Ionic.
 You can also see a line map of your recent exercise as well as a nifty graph of your trend performances over courses you repeatedly complete.